Frequently Asked Questions About U.S. Maritime Law Claims

 - Were any safety regulations violated?
 By whom?
 How serious were the violations?

 - Has any employee been injured in the same way, or by the same equipment, before?

 The list goes on and on.
 This is just a sample of the many things that an experienced maritime injury lawyer can help you evaluate.

 When will I get my settlement or my court date?

 This completely depends on the court you are in, how hard your lawyer fights for you and how hard the company’s lawyer tries to delay the case.

-The Law Offices of Lyle C. Cavin, Jr. & Associates, has developed a trusted network of talented maritime counsel throughout every major shipping port in the United States.
+The Law Offices of Cavin and Marks, Jr. & Associates, has developed a trusted network of talented maritime counsel throughout every major shipping port in the United States.
 If you have a question about failure of a shipowner to provide medical care after your onboard injury, talk to an experienced attorney on our team today.
 Contact us to arrange a free case evaluation; call 510-291-4743 or 888-340-7991.
 From our offices in Oakland, California, we represent injured seamen nationwide.